valtimo-platform/valtimo-documentation/valtimo-implementation/modules/plugin.md

 export class AppModule {
 }
 ```
-Your implementation should now be able to display the plugin, configure it, configure its actions, and be able to link
+The implementation should now be able to display the plugin, configure it, configure its actions, and be able to link
 its actions to process activities.